Freymaurer/web-components-docs/README.md

 4. Run `dotnet fornax watch` in `\src` folder.
 5. Open page in browser.

 ## update web-components

-Check out the installation docs on [nfdi4plants/web-components](https://github.com/nfdi4plants/web-components#installation).
+Check out the [installation](https://nfdi4plants.github.io/web-components-docs/docs/Installation.html) docs.
 For fornax you will need to bundle the web-components with rollup.
 See the respective section for more information.

 ## update Nfdi4Plants.Fornax